What is backup and disaster recovery?

 Now that you’ve seen what backup disaster and recovery is capable of, we hope you better understand how important it is to your clients.
 As an MSP, it’s your job to maintain your clients’ peace of mind and make sure their data worries are a thing of the past.

 Fortunately, ConnectWise is on your side.
-If you’re looking for methods to enhance your BDR protocol, check out our eBook on SaaS data backup.
+If you’re looking for methods to enhance your BDR protocol, check out our BDR tips or our eBook on SaaS data backup.
 As always, for any other questions or concerns, you can contact ConnectWise today.

 Why is backup and disaster recovery (BDR) important?